Fuel sales rise and distributors' profit increases - News

 Compared to the previous quarter, there was a gain of 56.5%.
 The company was privatized in 2019, in one of the first actions taken by President Jair Bolsonaro’s government.

-According to Vibra, which holds 29.1% of market share, the period from June to September had 16.6% more sales than from April to May d, with 10.3 billion liters of fuel sold.
+According to Vibra, which holds 29.1% of market share, the period from June to September had 16.6% more sales than from April to May, with 10.3 billion liters of fuel sold.

-In the annual comparison, sales were 9% more than in 2020.
-The main highlights were fuel oil, used in thermal planting, which increased by 231%, and aviation fuel oil (+108%).
+In the annual comparison, there were 9% more sales than in 2020.
+The main highlights were fuel oil, used in power plants, which had an increase of 231%, and aviation fuel oil (+108%).

 At gas stations, demand for diesel was 7% higher, while gasoline and ethanol were 6% more traded.